Rick-Phoenix/sketch/docs/src/ts/smart_features.md

 # Smart Features

-Sketch adds a few smart features that may be useful when dealing with packages dependencies and metadata.
+Sketch provides some additional features that may come in handy when dealing with a typescript project.

 ## Converting `latest` to a range